arielsalvo/zsh-config/README.md

 ## GIT Configuration

 The setup of these is beyond the scope of this documentation and can be replaced by other mechanisms.
+Not requiered for anonymous clones (not logged into GitHub)

 ### MacOS